 - First of all, make sure your submission is actually historical in nature.
-We receive so many submissions from authors who blindly send off submissions without realizing that The Copperfield Review is a journal of historical fiction.
-If your story is set in the present day or has no recognizable historical period, save yourself the unnecessary rejection letter and send your submission elsewhere.
+We receive so many submissions from authors who blindly send off their work without realizing that The Copperfield Review is a journal of historical fiction.

 - Also, beware of writing in dialect.
 We see this a lot in the Old West or World War II stories sent our way.
 This is strictly my own taste, but I find having to decipher dialogue written in dialect a pain.
 My main man, Dickens, wrote a lot of his dialogue in dialect, and I don’t like reading his dialect any more than I like reading it from anyone else.
 Try to find the rhythm, the cadence of the speech patterns without making the dialect read like a puzzle.
 If you’re looking for examples of how to write historical dialogue, there are some wonderful historical novelists out there who do it very well.
 Look around for some examples written about the era in which your story is set.

 - Again, this is strictly personal taste, but we are not overwhelmed by pieces that claim to be historical fiction but are really present-day stories with someone having a memory about the past.
 We’ve been getting a lot of submissions like this lately.
 Really, they’re present-day stories, but one character, probably someone older, has a memory about something that happened in 1962, and then it goes back to being a present-day story.
 Other journals may love such stories, but here at Copperfield, where we’re looking for historical fiction, this type of memory piece is not likely to work for us.